kirei/blox/README.md

 The resulting configuration file will include all active zones with _hostname_ as non-stealth primary/secondary name server, as well as all zones with any listed name server group.

+Communication with Infoblox is implemented using the RESTful Web API (WAPI) availible in NIOS version 6.6 and later.
+An older version using the legacy Data and Management API can be found in branch DMAPI, but is no longer maintained.